Is fashion a danger to our environment?

 More places in the world with problems

 The river Citarum in Indonesia is one of those places linked with garment making.
 There are 400 factories and these factories pollute the waterways on a daily basis.
 This water is used by the local people to do their washing and personal hygiene and now it turns out this water is loaded with mercury, cadmium, lead, and arsenic.
-What does the toxic level of the water do to the people?
+What effect does the toxic level of the water have on the people?
 That is really something to ponder upon.

 The Jeans Brand Levi’s